-2.23 This inherent responsibility is arguably the most important responsibility of any given SMF, as it provides the rationale as to why that specific function is in scope of the SMR in the first place.

-2.24 Even where a Senior Manager has not been allocated other responsibilities by the firm, the responsibility inherent in the definition of the SMF establishes that he or she will be deemed accountable for that aspect of the firm's activities.
-For example, even if an individual performing SMF5 has no other responsibilities allocated to him or her, he or she will be deemed accountable for all aspects relating to the management of the firm's internal audit function, including reporting to the Board and/or Audit Committee.
+- 2.22 The definition of every PRA SMF in the PRA's Rules contains a responsibility which is inherent, inseparable from and intrinsically built into the specific role.
+For instance, Senior Management Functions 3.5 defines the Head of Internal Audit (SMF5) as 'the function of having responsibility for management of the internal audit function of a firm and for reporting directly to the governing body of the firm on the internal audit function'. - 2.23 This inherent responsibility is arguably the most important responsibility of any given SMF, as it provides the rationale as to why that specific function is in scope of the SMR in the first place. - 2.24 Even where a Senior Manager has not been allocated other responsibilities by the firm, the responsibility inherent in the definition of the SMF establishes that they will be deemed accountable for that aspect of the firm's activities.
+For example, even if an individual performing SMF5 has no other responsibilities allocated to them, they will be deemed accountable for all aspects relating to the management of the firm's internal audit function, including reporting to the Board and/or Audit Committee.